pinheiroGroup/Kinbiont.jl/README.md

 4. Type the command
 > activate .

-5. To activate the JBFC project, type
+5. To activate the JMAKi project, type
 > instantiate

 6. at the start of the code or notebook (where you are going to do analyses) you should write